Traces on Architects and Architecture

 Email: Ruth Malan at bredemeyer.com

 I am a senior consultant with Bredemeyer Consulting.
 I work primarily with architects (from enterprise architects and chief architects, to system and product architects and tech leads) and with teams, on system and software architecture and design.
 This work depends on the point in the system lifecycle -- ranging from strategy and design incubator work in early stages, to architecture assessment and renewal for legacy systems.
+We coach architects and teams, help document architecture for teams moving through rapid transitions, facilitate technology strategy and/or architectural design sessions and reviews, and more.
+We also help design design (how to integrate architecture and agile, for your teams) and we help design architect development programs, with a combination of training and mentoring.

 Architecture encompasses strategically and structurally significant system design decisions -- decisions that impact agility, system integrity and sustainability (in technical, economic, organizational, and environmental terms).
 System design addresses key challenges and tradeoffs, to create systems with the desired capabilities and properties taking into account customers and users as well as operations and development teams.
 Moreover, these systems are co-evolving within broader socio-technical systems.
 It is demanding work with a lot riding on guiding and informing decisions that impact the system as it evolves.
 While experience is a critical base on which to build, training can be useful, drawing out what's been learned as it applies to systems design, and adding concepts, techniques and heuristics to that base.
 Our workshops focus on system design, and the role of architects (whatever their title, for developers and tech leads may be doing system design).